-The Council's 'Partnership Protocol', which is available on the intranet, provides guidance on governance, including risk management, and the key processes that can be followed to establish and maintain effective partnerships.
+For the Partnership Protocol and accompanying report please see http://democracy.eastherts.gov.uk/ieListDocuments.aspx?Cld=143&Mld=2522&Ver=4 provides guidance on governance, including risk management, and the key processes that can be followed to establish and maintain effective partnerships.
 A review of these arrangements is undertaken annually and reported to Corporate Business Scrutiny Committee each November.